Is tastytrade Safe?

 Cryptocurrencies: 0.35% per trade.

-Stocks and ETFs: No commission for whole shares.
+Stocks and ETFs: Commission-free for whole shares.

 Margin